Merely22/Merely22/README.md

 - 📡 **GNSS Data Analysis App:** Tools for analyzing RINEX and NMEA files from geodetic equipment using Streamlit
 - 🗺️ **Geospatial Dashboards:** Custom apps for visualizing and automating spatial analysis
 - 📝 **Co-author:** Article on family farming technology projects in Matucana District (published under CONCYTEC – ECI)
+- 📝 **Co-author:** Currently awaiting the publication of two articles providing my climatological approach, analysis and modeling of geospatial data.

 ---